Omena0/Ui-engine/README.md

 - Frame       - Literally just a frame
 - Text        - Literally just text
 - Button      - Text but with a rectangle arround it*
-- TextBox     - You can type shit*
+- Textbox     - You can type shit*
 - Image       - Just displays an image thats it
-- ProgressBar - Best progress bar you've ever seen
+- Progressbar - Best progress bar you've ever seen
-- CheckBox    - A checkbox.
+- Checkbox    - A Checkbox.
 Can be on or off thats it.*
 - Slider      - Just a slider*
 - Tab         - Allows you to make tabs easily
 - Area        - Literally just colored rectangle.